gitkraken/gitkraken-client-docs/gitkraken-client/diff.md

 <img src='/wp-content/uploads/patch-applied.png' srcset='/wp-content/uploads/patch-applied@2x.png' class='img-bordered img-responsive center'>

 <div class='callout callout--basic'>
-    <p>Note: GitKraken Client does not yet support generating patches from binary files.
+    <p>Note: GitKraken Desktop does not yet support generating patches from binary files.
 This is a preliminary release with better support coming, and if you have feedback please reach out to our <a href="https://www.gitkraken.com/git-client/contact-support">support team</a>. </p>
 </div>